rw82622/oop-boggle-ii/README.md

 **NOTE**: Only words with 3 letters or more count.

-### Step 2: Implement "BoggleBoard#include?"
+### Step 2: Implement "BoggleBoard#include"

-It's time to translate your pseudocode to python.
+It's time to translate your pseudocode to Python.

 What, if any, instance methods do you need to define?
 Would your algorithm be easier to write if your board were stored in a different way?